Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 I spray painted hundreds of oak staircase spindles and a small set of basement bar cabinets, using my new HVLP sprayer.
 The cabinets were spray painted black and the spindles white.
 I painted the staircase railings black with a brush.
 While I was very pleased with the results of the spray quality, the staircase was too large for this small sprayer.
 If I could do it all over again, I would have used my Graco GX-19 sprayer and a 110 size FFLP spray tip.

 I only recommend the Graco 9.5 sprayer for small projects.
-For a couple sections of staircase spindles, a few doors, or a fireplace mantel, this sprayer is perfect.
-I had to refill the one quart cup multiple times for the large staircase I sprayed.
+For a couple of sections of staircase spindles, a few doors, or a fireplace mantel, this sprayer is perfect.
+I had to refill the one-quart cup multiple times for the large staircase I sprayed.
 I was able to spray each coat onto the bar cabinets without having to stop in the middle to refill the cup.

-The finish quality: I sprayed Pro Industrial water-based alkyd enamel with my new sprayer, using a gloss finish.
-The enamel was thinned with water before use to improve leveling for a smoother finish.
-Thick coatings must be thinned to spray it successfully through this gun, which is typical for most HVLP sprayers.
+The finish quality: I sprayed Pro Industrial water-based alkyd enamel with my new sprayer, using the gloss finish.
+The enamel was thinned with water to improve leveling for a smoother finish.
+Thick coatings need to be thinned to spray it successfully through this gun, which is typical for most HVLP sprayers.
 I sprayed the thinned enamel using the included number four fluid nozzle and needle.
 The finish quality was excellent on both the spindles and cabinets, using water-based enamel.
 You have to dial in your air and fluid settings precisely.

 Over-spray: HVLP spraying does produce less over-spray than airless spraying, but really not by much, at least with this sprayer.
-Floors and anything not being painted must absolutely be covered before spraying.
+Floors and anything not being painted must absolutely be covered before spraying or you'll have a major mess to clean up.
 Atomized paint particles seem to linger in the air longer than airless spraying.
 When spraying staircase spindles, I found that the small and circular spray fan adjustment seemed to produce more over-spray than the wider spray fan.